alphagov/notifications-api/README.md

 Install [Postgres.app](http://postgresapp.com/).
 You will need admin on your machine to do this.

+Choose the version with Additional Releases - you want 9.6.
+Once you run the app, open the sidebar, remove the default v11 server and create and initialise a v9.6 server.

 ### Redis

 To switch redis on you'll need to install it locally.
 On a OSX we've used brew for this.
 To use redis caching you need to switch it on by changing the config for development: